 The History of Macon

-Macon has a rich, diverse history whose origin is traced back over 17,000 years ago, as different tribes of Native Americans lived on the site now known as the Ocmulgee National Monument.
+Macon has a rich, diverse history whose origin is traced back over 17,000 years ago, as different tribes of Native Americans lived on the site now known as the Ocmulgee Mounds National Historical Park.
 Breathtaking architecture can be seen throughout the city from Hay House, a unique Italian Renaissance Revival seven-level mansion that's been featured on A&E's "America's Castles" and Cannonball House, the only house that was struck by a cannonball during Stoneman's Raid on Macon in 1864.
 Learn about our diverse history at museums like The Tubman Museum, the Georgia Sports Hall of Fame, and the Museum of Arts and Sciences.